 These are human-made polymers.
 Plastic is the most common and widely used synthetic polymer.
 It is used in industries and various dairy products.
 For example, nylon-6, 6, polyether, etc.

 Classification of Polymers Based on the Structure of the Monomer Chain

 This category has the following classifications:

-The structure of polymers containing long and straight chains fall into this category.
-PVC, i.e. poly-vinyl chloride is largely used for making pipes and electric cables is an example of a linear polymer.
+The structure of polymers containing long and straight chains falls into this category.
+PVC, i.e., polyvinyl chloride, is largely used for making pipes, and an electric cable is an example of a linear polymer.

-When linear chains of a polymer form branches, then, such polymers are categorized as branched chain polymers.
-For example, Low-density polythene.
+When linear chains of a polymer form branches, then such polymers are categorised as branched chain polymers.
+For example, low-density polythene.

 They are composed of bifunctional and trifunctional monomers.
 They have a stronger covalent bond in comparison to other linear polymers.
-Bakelite and melamine are examples in this category.
+Bakelite and melamine are examples of cross-linked polymers.

 Other Ways to Classify Polymers

 - Addition Polymerization: For example, poly ethane, Teflon, polyvinyl chloride (PVC), etc.